igavronski/proj.txt-vim/README.md

 ### 2017-02-23 - vim syntax file created, very short and simple rules:

+Projects are stored in a file named `proj.txt` or `[something].proj.txt` (or whatever you decide, by changing `ftdetect/proj.vim`)

 A project is simply a line in the file, preferably starting at column 1

 Indent subtasks under the project

-Mark projects or tasks as important using a star `*` before the task, followed by any number of spaces
+Mark projects or tasks as important using a star `*` before the task, followed by any number of spaces or tabs

-Mark tasks as done by using a lowercase `x` before the task, followed by any number of spaces
+Mark projects or tasks as done by using a lowercase `x` before the task, followed by any number of spaces

 #### Todo: